LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Introduction

 With the rise of adoption of machine learning and artificial intelligence, incorporating accelerators is now considered integral to computers ranging from edge devices \cite{10829854} to supercomputers.
 A notable example can be seen by contrasting the historical percentages of the top 500 supercomputers that have accelerators.
 This number has increased from 29.2\% in June 2020 \cite{top500} to 53\% in June 2025 \cite{top500p}, with 19 out of the top 20 now all featuring accelerators.
 In other words, even with advanced and wide vector extensions \cite{cebrian2020scalability,wilkinson2022initial}, general-purpose processors have failed to take on accelerators for raw compute.

 Debatably, this change has happened too fast for the computer industry to adapt, such as with NVIDIA (GPU-focused) becoming the world's most valuable company \cite{cnnWorldsMost}, while Intel (CPU-focused) becoming alarmingly volatile \cite{sam2025breaking}.
 Two different technologies; CPUs and accelerators are mostly developed separately, reflecting this division at the system-level \cite{10829854}.
-For instance, the highest-end GPUs and FPGAs are treated unfairly when it comes to acquiring main memory performance, as it comes through PCIe \cite{ren2025enabling}.
-This system heterogeneity complicates data-intensive FPGA designs \cite{martinelli2025bridging}, and creates some form of redundancy in hardware, as with the requirement for local memories for processing with high bandwidth \cite{9460576}.
+For instance, the highest-end GPUs and FPGAs are treated unfairly when it comes to acquiring main memory performance, since it comes through PCIe \cite{ren2025enabling}.
+This system heterogeneity complicates data-intensive FPGA designs \cite{martinelli2025bridging}, and creates different forms of redundancy in hardware, as with the requirement for local memories for processing with high bandwidth \cite{9460576}.